TikTok's Favorite lululemon Everywhere Belt Bag Is Back in Stock Now

 With '90s fashion trends making a bigger comeback than ever before (yes, we're looking at you bomber jackets and chokers) it only makes sense that belt bags (also known as a fanny pack) are finally having their moment too.
 And while the accessory certainly isn't new, it saw a fun refresh in 2022 thanks to lululemon's take on the style — and TikTok's obsession with the lululemon Everywhere Belt Bag.

 Made of a water-repellant fabric, this versatile bag has plenty of interior and exterior pockets for carrying all your essentials anywhere.
 Due to its huge cult following, both the original belt bag and its fleece version are consistently sold out.
-However, the lululemon Everywhere Belt Bag is in stock today on lululemon's site in five different colors to choose from.
+However, the lululemon Everywhere Belt Bag is in stock today on lululemon's site in black, grey, pink, and a new design with the lululemon logo.
 Hurry to shop the viral lululemon belt bag below before it's gone again.

 This small belt bag can hold your keys, wallet, and phone nearby when you're on the move.
 It can be worn around the waist or across your chest depending on what you need.